Tack-Tau/FpGNN/README.md

 ### Define a customized dataset

-To input crystal structures to CGCNN, you will need to define a customized dataset.
+To input crystal structures to FpGNN, you will need to define a customized dataset.
 Note that this is required for both training and predicting.

 Before defining a customized dataset, you will need: